infium/infium-server-php/README.md

 Infium Server (PHP)
 ===================
-Before using this software, make sure that all the requirements for the usage are met.
+Before using this software, make sure that you test the application so that everything is calculated as expected.
+It is a big application and there might be bugs in the code.
+It is provided "as is" without any guarantees under the Apache License version 2.0 (see below).
 If you find any bugs, please report them on GitHub.

 Installation
 ------------